-Uniforms may be purchased through the Dennis Uniform Company.
-Slacks and shorts may also be purchased from Dennis Uniforms in Fresno, or from the department store school uniform clothing line from JC Penney's, Old Navy, The Children's Place, Walmart, or Target.
+Uniforms may be purchased through School Uniforms by Tommy Hilfiger.
+Slacks and shorts may also be purchased from School Uniforms by Tommy Hilfiger, or from the department store school uniform clothing line from JC Penney's, Old Navy, The Children's Place, Walmart, or Target.

-Uniforms which have been "recycled" are available in most sizes at the school Dominican House across the street from the school office.
+Uniforms which have been "recycled" are available in several sizes at the school Dominican House across the street from the school office.
 Appointments may be made through the school secretary.
 Our "recycle" program would appreciate your donation of outgrown uniforms.

-GIRLS REQUIRED UNIFORM

-Kindergarten - 5th Grade:
+GIRLS REQUIRED UNIFORM Kindergarten - 5th Grade:

-- Hunter green polo shirt (short or long sleeved) with school embroidered logo (tucked) - Navy blue pants (no cargo pockets) with black belt simple buckles - Navy blue shorts (no shorter than 2 inches from the top of the knee) with black belt simple buckles - Christopher plaid skort (no shorter than 2 inches from the top of the knee) - White socks ankle socks, crew socks, or knee highs (no logos and no "no show socks") - Navy blue cardigan sweater w/school emblem - All black or white athletic lace, Velcro, slip-on, or Mary Jane shoes with rubber sole (white and/or grey trim is acceptable)
+- Hunter green polo shirt (short or long sleeved) with school embroidered logo (tucked) - Navy blue pants (no cargo pockets) with black belt simple buckles - Navy blue shorts (not shorter than 2 inches from the top of the knee) with simple black belt buckles - Christopher plaid skort (no shorter than 2 inches from the top of the knee) \must have riding shorts under if not sewn into the skort NAVY or BLACK only - White socks ankle socks, crew socks, or knee highs (no logos and no "no show socks") - Navy blue cardigan sweater w/school emblem - All black or white athletic lace, Velcro, slip-on, or Mary Jane shoes with rubber sole (white and/or grey trim is acceptable)